|Cryptosystem ME6 — User Manual|

 Decryption Using the Trial Version

 The trial version of Cryptosystem ME6 can be freely download via this page.
-After installation it does not expire, but can be used to encrypt only single or multiple ASCII text files each not larger than 4 Kb.
-(An ASCII text file is a file consisting only of white space or characters with byte values < 128, thus it can consist of English text but cannot contain special characters such as the German ü or the French é.)
+After installation it is fully functional for 5 days, and thereafter can be used to encrypt only single or multiple ANSI text files or MS Word DOCX files each not larger than 4 Kb.

 It is possible to purchase a time-limited user license for Cryptosystem ME6 (limited either to 3 months or 1 year).
 This provides full functionality for the specified time period.
 After expiry of that time period the program reverts to the trial version.
 Any file encrypted during the period of the user license can be decrypted after the expiry of the license period.
 (A new user license can be purchased to restore full functionality if desired.)